bbayles/python-pure-cdb/docs/library.rst

     >>> reader.get(1)  # Integer key
     b'value_for_1'

-To disable this behavior, pass `strict=True` when creating the `Reader` object.
+To disable this behavior, pass `strict=True` when creating the `Reader` instance.
 This will increase read performance, and is useful when you want to deal with `bytes` keys only.

     >>> import cdblib
     >>> with open('info.cdb', 'rb') as f: